idontgetoutmuch/ExampleFunctionalABM/SIR ABM .md

 ```

 #### Define types to store agent's environment
-During the simulation, the location and state of each agent must be retrievable.
-Hence, the type `SIREnv` is defined to allow agents to store their location coordinate and their state in an array.
+In this model, all posiitions of the grid contain an agent and this agent is either susceptible, infected or recovered at all times.
+This information must be retrievable during simulation, hence the type `SIREnv` is defined to allow agents to store their location coordinate and their state in an array.

 ```haskell